agg1/tinycms/content/tos-manual.md

 - of cause [GCC](https://gcc.gnu.org) C and C++ compilers can be retained to extend test-coverage
 - but GNU toolchain (and llvm/clang) will be fully optional with tinyfront system

 Because since when GNU compiler switched to C++ implementation language internally itself and related [discussions summarized at https://lwn.net/Articles/542457](https://lwn.net/Articles/542457) focus on "benefits" of C++ implementation, without recognizing the long-term impact this had onto bootstrapping of GNU toolchain itself and the hindrance C++ was for vendor-neutral toolchain portability.
 Since then bootstrapping GCC remains blocked at gcc-4.7.4 since any later version requires a C++ compiler.
 Furthermore gcc-4.7.4 must be kept in maintenance and testing indefinitely since it is this version which permits the transition from C to C++.
-[GNU](https://gnu.org) and [FSF](https://fsf.org) projects obsoleted this compiler version long time ago without any further support provided, in parallel to various important architectures (aarch64!, riscv64) available with later compiler versions only which enforces a toolchain upgrade for those.
-Any system which requires a recent GNU compiler or llvm/clang compiler versions then locked into a transitive dependency towards C++ always, even when software itself was not written in C++ but C only! [^GNU-features]
+[GNU](https://gnu.org) and [FSF](https://fsf.org) projects obsoleted this compiler version long time ago without any further support provided, in parallel to various important architectures (aarch64!, riscv64) available with later compiler versions only which enforces a toolchain upgrade in violation of acceptance criteria.
+Any system which requires a recent GNU compiler or llvm/clang compiler version then locked into a transitive dependency towards C++ always, even when software itself was not written in C++ but C only! [^GNU-features]

 [^GNU-features]: "In GNU utils, incompatible features and extensions are a feature, not a bug." [harmful.cat-v.org](http://harmful.cat-v.org/software/GNU)